gasabi/MoPCore/README.md

 If you want to join our team you can just open issue requesting an invite and we will add you.

 This is GPL-based source so do whatever you want with it.

+Need help for world work database.
+Can help me?